 - unfavourable catchment shape.

-The Office of Environment and Heritage (OEH) is the custodian of several datasets that show the location and relative severity of gully erosion, which can be viewed on the OEH Data portal.
+The Department of Planning, Industry and Environment is the custodian of several datasets that show the location and relative severity of gully erosion, which can be viewed on the Department Data portal.

 Preventing gully erosion